Our rating(3.5/5)

 Passable (3/5)

 At no point in our dealings with the in-app customer support did our query get resolved quickly.
-We were always passed on to different support people, until days or weeks later, the issue might get fixed or answered.
+We were always passed on to different support people, until days or weeks later when the issue might get fixed or answered.

-The only plus is that even free account holders with in-app chat support, though it can be hard to find this in the Revolut Business app.
+The only plus is that all account holders get in-app chat support, though it can be hard to find in the app.

 Pricing

-The card terminal comes with a 30-day money-back guarantee, giving you the option to change your mind for a full refund.
+The card terminals come with a 30-day money-back guarantee, giving you the option to change your mind for a full refund.
 A 1-year warranty also covers the cost if it has an internal fault.

 Refunds Original transaction cost is retained